Skip to main content

 Storm damage to a roof with lightening in the sky

 Storm damage is one of the most common causes of roof leaks.
 Heavy winds, rain, and hail can cause roofing material to decompose and eventually collapse.
-After a big storm, be sure to check your roof for any damage in order to prevent a possible leak.
+After a big storm, be sure to check your roof for any damage to prevent a possible leak.

 The aftermath of a storm often leaves a trail of subtle yet significant damages that, if ignored, can evolve into serious leak issues.
 For instance, a few missing shingles might seem inconsequential.
 But they can lead to water seeping into the roof deck and into your home.
 Similarly, hail damage might not cause immediate leaks.
 Yet can diminish the lifespan of your roofing material, making it more susceptible to future leaks.